 This stage does not directly result in new product concepts that are guaranteed to work with the asset in question.
 Instead, it provides a series of criteria that can be used by the team to recognise any useful and desirable new products at a later step in the process.

 It’s important to identify a suitable asset to focus on.
 Good candidates include those that are currently underutilised, such as:

-It may appear obvious what the asset in question does, but it’s frustratingly easy to neglect secondary functions that occur ‘under the hood’ or unrecognised latent capabilities that are not being exploited.
+It may appear obvious what the asset in question does.
+However, it’s frustratingly easy to neglect secondary functions that occur ‘under the hood’ or unrecognised latent capabilities that aren’t being exploited.

 The end-to-end process should therefore be deconstructed to explore what the equipment achieves at each step of its operation.
 For example, a machine used to form a food product might carry out a variety of actions almost simultaneously: